Centre moves SC seeking extension of ED director Sanjay Kumar Mishra tenure till Oct 15 | Law-Order

 The bench then agreed to hear the matter on Thursday at 3.30 PM.

-The top court had on July 11 held as ''illegal'' two successive extensions of one year each granted to Mishra and said that the Centre's orders were in ''breach'' of its mandamus in the 2021 verdict that the IRS officer should not be given further term.
+Advocate Prashant Bhushan, who has appeared for NGO 'Common Cause' challenging extensions granted to Mishra tweeted, "Wow!
+Just Wow!
+After all his 3 extensions have been held to be illegal, & he was still given almost another month to wind up, the govt files another application seeking extension of ED Director!
+Absurd!"
+The top court had on July 11 held as ''illegal'' two successive extensions of one year each granted to Mishra and said the Centre's orders were in ''breach'' of its mandamus in the 2021 verdict that the IRS officer should not be given further term.

 It had also curtailed Mishra's extended tenure to July 31 from November.

-A bench of Justices BR Gavai, Vikram Nath and Sanjay Karol had said in view of the peer review being conducted by the Financial Action Task Force (FATF) this year and to enable smooth transition, Mishra's tenure will be till July 31.
+A bench of Justices BR Gavai, Vikram Nath and Sanjay Karol had said in view of the peer review being conducted by the FATF this year and to enable smooth transition, Mishra's tenure will be till July 31.

 The 1984-batch IRS officer was otherwise to remain in office till November 18, 2023, according to the notification issued by the government.